 - Been ‘ordinarily resident’ in the UK for 3 years prior to the start of the grant.
 This means they must have been normally residing in the UK (apart from temporary or occasional absences), AND

-- Have not been residing in the UK wholly or mainly for the purpose of full-time education (this does not apply to UK or EU nationals).
+- Have not been residing in the UK wholly or mainly for the purpose of full-time education (this does not apply to UK nationals).

-- Some studentships will be funded via other routes which will have different residency requirements and may be available to non-UK or EU applicants as well.
+- Some studentships will be funded via other routes which will have different residency requirements and may be available to non-UK applicants as well.

 Who should apply?